NiklasRosenstein/slap/readme.md

 <!-- Available Commands -->
 ```
 Available commands:
   check                Run sanity checks on your Python project.
   help                 Displays help for a command.
   link                 Symlink your Python package with the help of Flit.
   release              Create a new release of your Python package.
   test                 Execute commands configured in [tool.slam.test].

- log
+ changelog
-  log add        Add an entry to the unreleased changelog via the CLI.
+  changelog add        Add an entry to the unreleased changelog via the CLI.
-  log convert    Convert Shut's old YAML based changelogs to Slam's TOML changelogs.
+  changelog convert    Convert Slam's old YAML based changelogs to new style TOML changelogs.
-  log format     Format the changelog in the terminal or in Markdown format.
+  changelog format     Format the changelog in the terminal or in Markdown format.
-  log pr update  Update the pr field of changelog entries in a commit range.
+  changelog update-pr  Update the pr field of changelog entries in a commit range.
 ```
 <!-- /Available Commands -->